 We work with hazardous materials, including chemicals, biological agents and compounds, blood samples and other human tissue that could be dangerous to human health and safety or the environment.
 Our operations also produce hazardous and biohazardous waste products.
 Federal, state and local laws and regulations govern the use, generation, manufacture, storage, handling and disposal of these materials and wastes.
-Compliance with applicable environmental laws and regulations may be expensive, and current or future environmental laws and regulations may be subject to fines and penalties.
+Compliance with applicable environmental laws and regulations may be expensive, and current or future environmental laws and regulations may impair business efforts.
+If we do not comply with applicable regulations, we may be subject to fines and penalties.
 In addition, we cannot entirely eliminate the risk of accidental injury or contamination from these materials or wastes.
 Our general liability insurance and/or workers' compensation insurance policy may not cover damages and fines arising from biological or hazardous waste exposure or contamination.
 Accordingly, in the event of contamination or injury, we could be held liable for damages or penalized with fines in an amount exceeding our resources, and our operations could be suspended or otherwise adversely affected.